Search results

 Hospital design and innovative cleaning can protect patients from resistant bacteria

+This article is over 5 years old, and the information may therefore be outdated.
 Hospitals should design premises and adapt their infection control routines to a society that no longer has effective antibiotics, and that is vulnerable to fast-spreading global pandemics.
 This is argued in a new dissertation from Lund University in Sweden.
-“Many hospitals in Sweden and the world are becoming old and worn out.
-Therefore, we now have the chance to build properly from an infection
+“Many hospitals in Sweden and the world are becoming old and

 Paradigm shift in the diagnosis of diabetes